wikimedia/design-blog/_posts/2023-03-30-internship-beyond-comfort-zone.md

 To approach this problem, I used a user centered design thinking approach:

-### 1. EMPATHIZE: GATHERING HIGH-QUALITY USER UNDERSTANDING
+### 1. Empathize: Gathering high-quality user understanding

 In this phase, I reviewed current plans, designs and user research materials.
 I also conducted further discussions with mentors, subject matter experts, and the Growth team to deeply understand user needs, barriers, attitudes and aspirations and the context of this feature's existence.

-### 2. DEFINE: FORMULATING THE CHALLENGE INTO A CLEAR ARTICULATION
+### 2. Define: Formulating the challenge into a clear articulation

 In this phase, I gathered all the insights I had collected from the empathize phase, and began to make sense of the landscape of solutions I was exploring by answering the following questions;